paul-pharoah/breast-til/README.md

 Each data set at each threshold comprises one row per case with TIIC scores based on the mean value for multiple cores.
 Thus the total number of rows is 81810  - 12,285 cases x 11 imputed data sets x 6 thresholds.

 .imp	-    	    imputation number (0 is non-imputed data)
 .id	-	          patient identifier
-site
-age_diag	-		     age at diagnosis
+threshold	-	    minimum area (mm2) threshold for inclusion or core data site -          variable use to adjust by study where studies with few events are pooled
 enter -		      time from diagnosis to study entry
 fu_15	-		      follow-up in years censored at 15
 br_15	-		      breast cancer death censored at 15 years
+age1	derived - variable: age at diagnosis as fractional polynomial function (see a)
+age2	derived - variable: age at diagnosis as fractional polynomial function (see a)
 grade	-		      tumour grade
 size -			    tumour size (mm)
 nodes	 -		    number positive regional nodes
 er -		        estrogen receptor status
+pr -            progesterone receptor status
 her2	-			    her2 status
-age1	derived  -     variable: age at diagnosis as fractional polynomial function (see b)
-age2	derived  -     variable: age at diagnosis as fractional polynomial function (see b)
+all_CD8		-	    (see b)
-cores_CD163		-      number cores for patient with CD163 scores
-std_all_CD8		-	    (see c)
+stroma_CD8      (b)
-std_tumour_CD8	-	  (c)
+tumour_CD8 -	  (b)
-std_all_CD20		-    (c)
+all_CD20 -      (b)
-std_stroma_CD20	-  (c)
+stroma_CD20	-   (b)
-std_tumour_CD20		-  (c)
+tumour_CD20	-   (b)
-std_all_CD163		-    (c)
+all_CD163	-     (b)
-std_stroma_CD163	-	(c)
+stroma_CD163 -	(b)
-std_tumour_CD163	-	(c)
+tumour_CD163 -	(b)
-std_all_FOXP3		-    (c)
+all_FOXP3		-   (b)
-std_stroma_FOXP3	-	(c)
+stroma_FOXP3 -	(b)
-std_tumour_FOXP3	-	(c)
+tumour_FOXP3 -	(b)
-threshold		-	      minimum area (mm2) threshold for inclusion or core data

-(a) 	see description of how these derived in  Ali HR, et al   Astronomical algorithms for automated analysis of tissue protein expression in breast cancer.
-Br.
-J. Cancer  108, 602-12, 2013.
-PMID 23329232
-Howat WJ et al.  Performance of automated scoring of ER, PR, HER2, CK5/6 and EGFR in breast cancer tissue microarrays in the Breast Cancer Association Consortium.
-J Pathol Clin Res  1, 18-32, 2015.
-PMID 27499890

 (b) 	calculated as described in manuscript methods

-(c) 	mean standardised log percentage area TIIC all/stroma/tumour and CD163, CD20, CD8, FOXP3
+(b) 	mean standardised log percentage area TIIC all/stroma/tumour and CD163, CD20, CD8, FOXP3